keycloak/keycloak-quickstarts/extension/user-storage-simple/README.md

 System Requirements
 -------------------

 You need to have <span>Keycloak</span> running.
+It is recommended to use Keycloak 22 or later.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.3 or later.
+All you need to build this project is Java 11 (Java SDK 11) or later and Maven 3.6.3 or later.

 Build and Deploy the Quickstart